“Hold Only That Pair of 2s?” Studying a Video Poker Hand with R

 The CPU/Processor

 If you are reading this article, I probably do not need to explain what the CPU/processor does.
 For high performance computing, you will want to get a CPU that is very “fast” and also has multiple cores.
 The definition of the word “fast” is in the eyes of the beholder and typically refers to more than just clock speed (GHz).
 In the constant war between AMD and Intel, I stick with Intel.
-AMD processors are powerful, but they seem to have [...]
+AMD processors are powerful, but they seem […]

 Review of 2011 Data Scientist Summit